toasterofbread/spmp-docs/content/docs/0.4.x/client/compilation.md

 ##### Windows

 Gradle command:
-- Tarball: `desktopApp:packageReleaseTarball`
+- Standalone zip: `desktopApp:packageReleaseZip`
-- Exe: `desktopApp:packageReleaseExe`
+- Installer exe: `desktopApp:packageReleaseExe`

-The installer executable will be packaged into `desktopApp/build/compose/binaries/`.
+Zips will be placed in `desktopApp/build/outputs` and installer exe files into `desktopApp/build/compose/binaries/`.

 {{< alert context="info" text="Compilation of SpMp is known to occasionally fail with the following error: `BackendException: Backend Internal error: Exception during IR lowering`.
 This can be safely ignored, just try the build again." />}}